Albertsons employee in Santa Fe tests positive for coronavirus

-An employee at Albertsons Market on St. Francis Drive has tested positive for the novel coronavirus, prompting managers to take added health measures at the store.
+An employee at Albertsons Market at 3001 S. St. Francis Drive has tested positive for the novel coronavirus, prompting store managers to take added health measures.

 The employee hasn't been in the store since April 3, and company officials wouldn't say why the employee was tested.

-Co-workers whom the infected employee might have exposed to the virus can self-quarantine for 14 days with pay.

-Store employees now must complete a self-assessment sheet on COVID-19, the respiratory disease caused by the coronavirus, before they clock in each shift, and if they display any symptoms, they must go home and call a physician, the company said.
-And if they develop symptoms such as fever, dry cough and shortness of breath, they must stay home and consult a doctor.
+Beginning this week at all Albertsons' stores, employees must complete a self-assessment sheet on COVID-19, the respiratory disease caused by the coronavirus, before they start each shift.
+If they display any symptoms, they must go home and call a physician.

 Post a comment as Guest